itslach/dms1_2blog/posts/interaction-system-npcs-post.md

 </style>

 <p class="custom-font">
-i imported majority of the sounds I used from a platform called Soundly, they use a User License End Agreement and all other sounds used were imported from Youtube or Youtube Studio.
+I imported majority of the sounds I used from a platform called Soundly, they use a User License End Agreement and all other sounds used were imported from Youtube or Youtube Studio.
 After bringing an audio source I first had to make sure the sound would not play on awake, otherwise everytime the character spawned in, the audio track would immediately play.

 ---